fraenki/puppet-vmail/README.md

 ###Dependencies

 Currently requires the puppetlabs/concat and puppetlabs/stdlib module.
-I recommend to use _vpasswd_ for virtual user and e-mail address management.
+I recommend to use my _vpasswd_ module for virtual user and e-mail address management.
+Besides that _thias-postfix_ and _jproyo-dovecot_ are useful to manage the mail services.

 ##Usage